LiBuchauer/cellanneal/README.md

 openpyxl>=3.0
 ```

 Next, navigate into the `cellanneal` directory (`cellanneal-master`, the directory containing the file `setup.py`) on the command line.
-There, irrespective of whether you used pip or conda above, execute the command
+There, __irrespective of whether you used pip or conda above__, execute the command

     pip install .